-While traditional standards assume a fixed hierarchy, are intended to be applied to a complete system and have different requirements for different system elements such as hardware and software, IEC 63187 explicitly recognises an abstract, flexible, systems hierarchy.
-As shown in Fig. 2, at each tier of the hierarchy, there is a bounded 'system of interest' operating within a certain environment.
+Figure 3, at each tier of the hierarchy, there is a bounded 'system of interest' operating within a certain environment.
 The environment is outside the scope of the engineering control for the system of interest.
 If aspects of the environment do need to be engineered, then a higher tier can be added to the hierarchy with those aspects included in the scope of the higher-tier system of interest.
-The system elements composing a system of interest can either be considered as atomic units that can be realised directly and do not need further analysis, or they could be considered as systems in their own right, and analysed in a lower tier in the hierarchy.
+The system elements composing a system of interest can either be considered as atomic units that can be realized directly and do not need further analysis, or they could be considered as systems in their own right, and analyzed in a lower tier in the hierarchy.
 The system of interest forms part of the operating environment for systems in the tier below.
-This hierarchic approach allows the management of complexity by allowing the detailed design of individual system elements to be abstracted, allowing analysis at a higher level.
+This hierarchic approach helps manage complexity by allowing the detailed design of individual system elements to be abstracted, aiding analysis at a higher level.
 This approach allows systems to be considered at a high-level tier that are in the operational domain and inclusive of people, aspects of the natural environment and technological systems.

-IEC 63187 is intended to be applied recursively throughout the hierarchy until the bottom tier, where more specific requirements can be set for realisation of particular system elements.
+IEC 63187 is intended to be applied recursively throughout the hierarchy until the bottom tier, where more specific requirements can be set for realization of particular system elements.
 Depending on the systems breakdown and supply chain involved, individual participants may apply the standard at multiple tiers, or just one.
 This approach allows systems to be considered at differing levels of abstraction, and of aggregation of disparate physical elements.
 These facilitate the use of the standard from early concept stage through to in-service operation, and beyond.
 They also allow for the standard to be applied throughout the supply chain from a user with the need for a capability, through its acquisition agency right through to suppliers of system elements.